 Tobacco Packaging and Labeling

 Rotating pictorial health warnings must occupy 50 percent of the principal display areas.
 An image and accompanying text must appear on the lower 50 percent of the front of the package and an accompanying text-only message must appear on the lower 50 percent of the back of the package.
 The set of 10 health messages and images must be updated every 12 to 24 months.
 Fifty percent of one side of the tobacco product package must contain information about the free service for quitting smoking that is provided by the Ministry of Health.
 Misleading packaging and labeling, including such terms as “light” and “low tar” and other signs, is prohibited.

 Cigarette Contents and Disclosures

 The law does not regulate the contents of cigarettes.
 The law requires that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

 The law prohibits the sale of tobacco products via vending machines and in schools, stadiums, healthcare facilities, cultural facilities, public offices, and means of transportation.
-The law also prohibits the sale of tobacco products in open packages which effectively bans the sale of single cigarettes.
-The law restricts the sale of tobacco products via the internet.
+The law also prohibits the sale of single cigarettes.
+There are no restrictions, however, on the sale of tobacco products via the internet.
 The sale of tobacco products is prohibited to persons under the age of 18.

 The retail sale and advertising of e-cigarettes, including devices and cartridges, are prohibited.
 The use of e-cigarettes is prohibited where smoking is prohibited.